Joaqim/Findus/README.md

 # Findus

-Typescript library for use for integration of WooCommerce with Fortnox.
+Typescript library used for integration of WooCommerce with Fortnox.

 ## Example of usage for uploading, Customer, Articles and Invoice and occassional Voucher.